 Which Baking Pan Do I Use?
 This bacon spinach dip fits in a 2.5 quart baking dish, such as a 9-inch square baking pan, 9-inch cast iron skillet, 9-inch pie dish, or anything close to that size.
 In these photos, I used a 7×11 inch baking dish which holds the same volume.
 Bake until the dip is bubbly around the edges.
 Sometimes I bake the dip in individual ramekins which always makes for a fun presentation.

-Just wait until you experience the bacon/garlic/cheese dip aroma wafting in your kitchen!
+Just wait until you experience the bacon/garlic/cheese dip aroma wafting in your kitchen.

-More Favorite Appetizer Recipe
+More Favorite Appetizer and Snack Recipes

 - Pepperoni Pizza Dip